informedcitizenry/6502.Net/README.md

             .map 'a', 'A' ;; this is now the same as .map 'a', 'a'
 ```
 Instead express character literals as one-character strings in double-quotes, which will resolve to UTF-8 values.

+A further note about encodings and source files.
+As mentioned, source files are read and processed as UTF-8.
+While it is true that the .Net StreamReader class can auto-detect other encodings, this cannot be guaranteed (for instance if the BOM is lacking in a UTF-16-encoded source).
+If the source does not assemble as expected, consider converting the source to UTF-8 or at least ASCII.
+[This article](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/) offers a good overview on the issues concerning text encodings.

 #### Escape sequences